LoGuardSecurity/loguard-docs/README.md

-# loguard-docs
+# LoGuard Documentation

-Documentation for LoGuard.
+Documentation for the LoGuard platform, SDKs and integrations.